Information on this page is specific to the ceremony on Friday 2 December 2022. Future ceremony information will be updated closer to the date.

 When to arrive

-When you arrive, make your way to the front entrance of the Cathedral for registration.
-Registration closes at 6:30pm promptly so allow time for delays in your transport.
+When you arrive, make your way to the front entrance of the Chapel for registration.
+You must arrive by 6:30pm.
+Allow time for delays in your transport.

 Guests should arrive and be seated at least 15 minutes before the ceremony starts.